mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 - `\` for vertical splits and `-` for horizontal ones.
 - `Ctrl + h/j/k/l` for directional navigation.

-The first real friction point was that Zellij's modes often conflict with Neovim's.
+The first real problem was that Zellij's modes often conflict with Neovim's.
 To keep navigation fluid, I had to bring in a couple of plugins.

 I used [zellij-autolock](https://github.com/fresh2dev/zellij-autolock) to detect when I'm in a Neovim pane and automatically switch Zellij to "Locked" mode so it doesn't intercept my Vim keys.
 On the Vim side, [zellij.vim](https://github.com/fresh2dev/zellij.vim) handles the communication back to Zellij.